Data Model

 The data model is not designed for wildlife population monitoring.
 However, it includes key identifiers that enable seamless integration between wildlife health and population data.

 More complex relationships between the fundamental units of the data model, as well as additional details, are covered in the Complexities section.
-Before exploring these advanced topics, it is recommended to first understand the core components of the model—from Project to Diagnosis—by continuing with this documentation.
+Before exploring these advanced topics, it is recommended to first understand the core components of the data model, from Project to Diagnosis, Results, and Interpretation, by continuing with this documentation.
 Use the menu in the top-right corner of this website to navigate to the relevant sections.

 Main Units of the Data Model